AdobeDocs/cai-soft-binding-api/src/pages/index.md

 Follow this process to retrieve manifest data for an asset watermarked with [TrustMark](https://opensource.contentauthenticity.org/docs/durable-cr/trustmark-intro):
 1. [Extract the watermark ID from the asset](#extract-watermark-id-from-asset) by using the TrustMark API.
-1. [Retrieve manifest IDs of assets in the Adobe Content Credentials Cloud that match the watermark ID](#retrieve-manifest-ids-that-match-the-watermark) by using the `/matches/byContent` route.
+1. [Retrieve manifest IDs of assets](#retrieve-manifest-ids-that-match-the-watermark) in the Adobe Content Credentials Cloud that match the watermark ID by using the `/matches/byContent` route.
 1. [Retrieve manifest store](#retrieve-manifest-store) for each matching manifest ID.

 ### Extract watermark ID from asset

 Using an image with a TrustMark watermark, retrieve the watermark ID using the TrustMark API.
 TrustMark has implementations in Python, Rust, and JavaScript.
-For example, here's how to do it using the Python `decode()` method, for example:
+For example, here's how to do it in Python, using the `decode()` method:

 ```py
 from trustmark import TrustMark